 7 Components of an Edge Strategy

-If you’re a CEO, CTO or CIO moving your enterprise toward edge computing, you're not alone.
+If you’re a CEO, CTO or CIO moving your enterprise toward edge computing, you’re not alone.
+A 2020 IDC survey found that by 2023 over 50% of new infrastructure will be deployed at the edge.

 You’re likely aware by now of the benefits of—and virtual necessity for—an edge strategy.
 A global data tsunami is being fueled by IoT everywhere, emerging 5G technology and a flood of mobile devices enabling all that connectivity.
 By enabling the deployment of data as close to the consumer as possible, edge computing has become indispensable to enterprises of all sizes.